jurjukn/balance_service/README.md

 Run:
 Open Intellij, install dependencies and run Spring Boot project.
 There are hardcoded bank accounts and currencies in files "FakeCurrenciesDataAccessService.java" and "FakeBankAccountsDataAccessService.java".
 This was done in order to be able to do testing.
+There are 2 valid bank accout number 123 and 222.
 Make sure to do a POST request which would import bank statements.
 Otherwise other request will have nothing to return.
 For testing I suggest using Postman.

 # Endpoints